naikvaibhav/todo_app_gist/README.md

 # todo_app_gist
-A MERN stack todo application with feature to upload todo as a secret gist
+A MERN stack todo application with feature to upload todo as a secret gist.

+To check the hosted solution go to : http://todo.naikvaibhav.online

+To check the backend api go to http://apitodo.naikvaibhav.online

-Download the github code using the cmd "git clone https://github.com/naikvaibhav/todo_app_gist.git"\
+Download the github code using the cmd "git clone https://github.com/naikvaibhav/todo_app_gist.git"

 This will get the backend folder, frontend folder and a README.md into your system

 ## The project is divided into two folders